 Ted Smith has been actively involved in Abstinence Education, Curriculum Development and grant writing for TEEN STRAIGHT TALK since 2007.
 Additionally, he teaches the Abstinence Program in the schools, instructs in parental workshops and participates at conferences.
 He has participated in outreach with TEEN STRAIGHT TALK in South, West Coast Africa and the Caribbean.
 Ted holds a Bachelor’s Degree in Education from Youngstown State University, a Master Degree in Education from Kent State University and Master Plus 10 in Environmental Studies from Kent State University.
 He has over thirty years experience teaching Science and Biology.
 Ted is married and has two children and three grandchildren.

 In 2004, Cassandra Leavell accepted Jesus Christ as her personal Savior in New Port Richey, Florida and shortly thereafter received her calling into ministry.
 In July of 2006, Cassandra received her Missionary license in Atlanta, Georgia under her then Bishop Paul Warner Jr. after extensive training in St. Petersburg, Florida.
-A few years after moving to Ohio for over a three year period, under the leadership of Pastors Joseph and Kimberly Walker of Restoration Christian Fellowship Church in Warren Ohio, Cassandra experienced Minister’s Training.
+A few years after moving to Ohio for over a three year period of training Cassandra experienced Minister’s Training.
 Having evidence of professing the gifts of work of the gospel ministry, Cassandra was licensed to preach the Gospel on September 8th, 2013 in the state of Ohio.
-Having a passion for youth and young adults, she was appointed the Director of Pursued Young Adults at Restoration Christian Fellowship.
-Cassandra has taught adult Sunday school for over 11 years and has been the Teen Straight Talk Office Manager since June of 2015.
+Having a passion for the Lord Jesus, youth and young adults working with Executive Director Mary Duke and Staff has been a awesome fit for Cassandra.
+She has been the Teen Straight Talk Office Manager since June of 2015.
 In November 2016, Cassandra traveled with Teen Straight Talk to El Salvador to preach the word of God and anticipates traveling to many more countries to spread the good news of Jesus Christ.
-Cassandra has been married for almost 13 years to her husband Elder Charity Leavell and they have three beautiful children.
+Cassandra has been married for 13 years to her husband Elder Charity Leavell and they have three beautiful children.